foundry-vtt-community/wiki.js/Development/Guides/Localization/localizing-tinymce.md

 ## Localizing Custom Foundry VTT Menus
 <img src="/development/guides/localization/tinymce/tinymce_custom_menu.png" alt="A custom TinyMCE menu in Foundry VTT 0.7.9." style="float:right;margin:1rem;">

-Foundry VTT adds new menus into TinyMCE for which the official `.js` localization file does not provide localizations for.
+Foundry VTT adds new menus into TinyMCE for which the official `.js` translation file does not provide localizations for.
 (An example pictured on the right.)
 To see what other formatting options the current version of Foundry VTT adds, copy the following code into the console (open with the <kbd>F12</kbd> key) and press enter: `CONFIG.TinyMCE.style_formats`

 To avoid doubling the length of this guide, and to save you from replacing code you just copied, the guide is written with the assumption that you will want to localize these custom menus in addition to the TinyMCE core.